Integrate Using Cursor / Claude Code (MCP Server)

 Advanced usage:

-- Use the list_use_cases tool to retrieve the list of available use cases.
+list_usecasestool to retrieve the list of available use cases.- Use the

 Prompts